 XSS Cheat Sheet

-Cross-site scripting (XSS) is one of the most common and dangerous vulnerabilities found in web applications.
+Cross-site scripting (XSS) remains one of the most widely exploited security flaws affecting modern web applications.

-XSS attacks occur when an attacker injects malicious scripts into web pages that are viewed by other users.
-This allows the attacker to steal sensitive information, such as session cookies, credentials, and personal data, or even to perform actions on behalf of the user without their consent.
-Given the increasing amount of personal and financial data stored online, preventing XSS attacks is critical for safeguarding both users and web applications.
+It occurs when an attacker injects malicious scripts into web pages that are then executed in the browsers of other users.
+This can allow attackers to steal sensitive information such as session cookies, credentials, and personal data, or perform actions on behalf of users without their consent.
+With increasing amounts of personal and financial data stored online, preventing XSS is essential for protecting both users and applications.

-The concept of XSS has been around for over two decades, originating in the early 2000s when security experts began noticing that improperly sanitized input fields on websites were being exploited by attackers to inject malicious JavaScript.
-Since then, XSS vulnerabilities have remained a major concern for developers, as this type of attack can target virtually any website, especially those that rely on user-generated content.
+The concept of XSS has existed for over two decades, emerging in the early 2000s when security researchers identified that improperly sanitised input on websites could be exploited to inject malicious JavaScript.
+Since then, XSS has remained a persistent and widely exploited vulnerability, particularly in applications that rely heavily on user-generated content.

 Types of XSS Attacks

-• DOM-based XSS: The vulnerability exists in the client-side code (JavaScript) rather than in the server-side code.
-The attacker manipulates the Document Object Model (DOM) in the browser to execute malicious scripts.
-The malicious script is executed on the client side without any interaction with the server.
+The vulnerability exists in client-side code rather than the server.
+The attacker manipulates the Document Object Model (DOM) in the user’s browser to execute malicious scripts.
+In this case, the payload is executed entirely on the client side.

-By understanding these different types of XSS vulnerabilities, developers and security professionals can better defend against them, ensuring their web applications are secured from malicious attacks.
+By understanding these different types of XSS vulnerabilities, developers and security professionals can better identify risks and implement appropriate protections to secure web applications against malicious attacks.

-This XSS cheat sheet is a valuable resource for anyone involved in web security, providing essential guidelines and techniques to prevent XSS attacks.
-It covers various attack vectors, common methods used by attackers, and effective defensive strategies.
+This XSS cheat sheet is a practical reference for web security professionals, offering key guidance on how to prevent and mitigate cross-site scripting attacks.
+It outlines common attack vectors, techniques used by attackers, and effective defensive measures.

 Identify XSS: Manual Code Reviews and Testing